venkkris/venkkris.github.io/_pages/about.md

   - /about.html
 ---

 I am a materials scientist and a Ph.D. candidate in materials science & engineering researching on batteries for electric aviation.
+Here's my recent [CV](https://venkkris.github.io/files/CV.pdf).

 Prior to joining Carnegie Mellon in 2018, I pursued an internship at the [ARCI Centre for Automotive Energy Materials](https://www.arci.res.in/centres-about-automotive-energy-materials) where I developed a novel route for the synthesis of core-shell gradient cobalt-doped sodium titanate and characterized their electrochemical performance in sodium-ion batteries.